lixiangyun/envoyproxy_doc_ZH_CN/v1APIreference/Listeners.md

 }
 ```
 - **name**</br>
 	([optional](https://developers.google.com/protocol-buffers/docs/proto#scalar), string) The unique name by which this listener is known.
 If no name is provided, Envoy will allocate an internal UUID for the listener.
 If the listener is to be dynamically updated or removed via LDS a unique name must be provided.
-By default, the maximum length of a listener°Øs name is limited to 60 characters.
+By default, the maximum length of a listener‚Äôs name is limited to 60 characters.
 This limit can be increased by setting the --max-obj-name-len command line argument to the desired value.

 - **address**</br>
 	([required](https://developers.google.com/protocol-buffers/docs/proto#scalar), string) The address that the listener should listen on.
-Currently only TCP listeners are supported, e.g., °∞tcp://127.0.0.1:80°±.
-Note, °∞tcp://0.0.0.0:80°± is the wild card match for any IPv4 address with port 80.
+Currently only TCP listeners are supported, e.g., ‚Äútcp://127.0.0.1:80‚Äù.
+Note, ‚Äútcp://0.0.0.0:80‚Äù is the wild card match for any IPv4 address with port 80.

 - **filters**</br>
 	([required](#), array) A list of individual network filters that make up the filter chain for connections established with the listener.
 Order matters as the filters are processed sequentially as connection events happen.